Cray-HPE/docs-csm/operations/utility_storage/Move_Unmanaged_OSDs.md

     osd.all-available-devices                    24  20s ago    7d   *
     ```

-**`NOTE:`** If `osd` service name does not show zero OSDs, it's likely that you neglected
+    **`NOTE:`** A non-zero count of OSDs under the `osd` service name may indicate that the update was not
-to perform the update on some OSDs or from some storage nodes.
-Make sure no OSD has `osd`
+    applied to certain OSDs or storage nodes.
+Ensure that no OSDs are associated with the `osd` service name
-service name before proceeding.
+    before proceeding.

 1. (`ncn-s#`) Remove `osd` service name.